 - Lock to timeline format: Turned on by default, so that these settings mirror the Image Scaling and Input Image Scaling settings described above.
 Turning this checkbox off lets you choose different settings for monitoring, outputting to tape, or rendering, using the other settings in this group. - Set output resolution to: Lets you choose an alternate resolution. - For "X x Y" processing: Lets you specify a different custom alternate resolution. - Pixel aspect ratio is: Lets you specify an alternate pixel aspect ratio to match the alternate timeline format. - Mismatched resolution files: Lets you choose an alternate way of handling mismatched resolution files given the alternate resolution you've chosen.
 These options work identically to those of the "Input Image Scaling" group.
 For example, for an HD or UHD resolution project you may have the Image Input Scaling set to "Scale Full Frame With Crop," so that all Standard Definition resolution files are center-cut to eliminate blanking.
-However, if you're using Output Image Scaling > Mismatched resolution files setting to "Scale entire image to fit" in order to letterbox all HD or UHD resolution clips, while preserving the original aspect ratio of the SD clips.
+However, if you're using Output Image Scaling to create a Standard Definition master, you may want to set the Output Image Scaling > Mismatched resolution files setting to "Scale entire image to fit" in order to letterbox all HD or UHD resolution clips, while preserving the original aspect ratio of the SD clips.